dimazuien/react-viewport-height/docs/index.md

 }
 ```

-Otherwise you can set height in a component directly:
+Otherwise, you can set height in a component directly:

 ```jsx
 import useVH from 'react-viewport-height';